marklewis01/react-materialui-starter/README.md

     index.html
     favicon.ico
   src/
+    assets/
     components/
       App.css
       App.js
     containers/
-    semantic/
+    firebase/
+    routes/
-    stores/
+    stores/ [no longer in use]
     utils/
+    views/
     index.js
 ```

-I'm in the process of moving the 'view/layout' components into their own directory for clarity.
-The target directory is currently `./src/containers/`, however this may be renamed to `./src/views/` in time.

 ## Available Scripts

 As this project is based on [Create React App](https://github.com/facebookincubator/create-react-app), those scripts remain available for use.
-In the project directory, you can run:
+In the project directory,the main scripts I use are:

 - `npm start`
-- `npm test`
-- `npm run build`
+- `npm run build` - if only a local build is required
+- `npm run deploy` - will build and deploy to Firebase Hosting

 ## Something Missing?